ncguilbeault/machinelearning-examples/README.md

 The Bonsai.ML project is a collection of packages built to target the Bonsai-Rx ecosystem, providing reactive infrastructure for machine learning operations.

-We provide examples/demos for how to get started using the suite of Bonsai.ML packages that are currently available.
-We provide documentation for each example to illustrute how Bonsai.ML modules/workflows can be incorporated into Bonsai-Rx workflows.
+In the [Bonsai.ML - Examples](https://github.com/ncguilbeault/machinelearning-examples) repo, we provide example workflows, datasets, and demos for how to get started using the suite of Bonsai.ML packages that are currently available.
+We provide documentation for each example to illustrute how Bonsai.ML can be incorporated into Bonsai workflows.

-Check out the Getting Started page in each section if you would like to run the example workflows yourself.
+For each Bonsai.ML package, check out the Getting Started page to learn abou how to run the example workflows yourself.